-The Slender-Tailed Meerkat (Suricata suricatta) is a small mammal, native to the deserts of southern Africa, related to the mongoose family.
-It is a diurnal herpestid.
+The Slender-Tailed Meerkat (Suricata suricatta) is a small mammal in the Herpestidae family of meerkats and mongoose.
+It is a herpestid.

-Female meerkats have 1-4 babies in each litter, called pups.
-They are iteroparous, which means that they can have babies any time of the year.
-Pups are altricial (born blind and hairless).
+The female Meerkat is iteroparous, which means that she can have babies any time of the year.
+She has 1-4 babies, called pups, in each litter.
+The pups are altricial (born blind and hairless).
 They open their eyes after 10-14 days, and leave the burrow after a month.
 They feed on their mothers’ milk for 49-63 days.
 Meerkats take turns to babysit the young pups.

-In captivity, meerkats have an average life span of 12–14 years, and about half this in the wild.
+In captivity, the Meerkat has an average life span of 12–14 years, and about 6-7 years in the wild.

 Photographer: Martina Nicolls